Ahhhhhh...the season of DVD. A chance to catch up on everything you missed because you were too busy to get to the theater.

 theater.
 I know, right?
 I suck.
 Not even worthy of being a zombie fanatic.
 My excuse is that every single time I was going to go something came up.
 Now, alas, it is the DVD waiting period.
 Maybe I will have a perfectly full zombie fall, you know, with TWD coming back on and all...

-But, Sam and I have caught some movies over the past couple of
+But, I have caught some movies over the past couple of

 And as a result I have coined a phrase.
 Remember it because I will use it again.
 I am in a state of entertainment dissatisfaction.
 Severe dissatisfaction.
 This is worse than being dissatisfied with food, clothing or sex my good people.
 Entertainment is my oxygen.
 How can this be happening?
 It is summer for Hades-sake.
 Everyone knows summer holds the best movie gems EVER.
 WTF is going on?

-A couple weekends ago Sam and I went to see The Lone Ranger.
-This was more Sam’s choice than mine.
+A couple weekends ago a friend and I went to see The Lone Ranger.
+This was more their choice than mine.
 I agreed because Johnny Depp was in it and plus there were horses.
 LOL.
 I make lots of entertainment choices based on actors and whether or not there are horses apparently….

 WHAT.A.BORE.
 OMG there was nothing really good about this movie at all.
 It dragged along.
 Tonto was